thornoe/GreenGDP/index.md

 The ecological conditions in water bodies can be quantified directly in form of the concentration of chlorophyll *a* (for lakes and coastal waters) found in algae or indirectly using biological indicators that are responsive to eutrophication.

-For **streams**, the most long-lasting biological indicator for water quality is the Danish index for benthic macroinvertebrates in streams (DVFI - *Dansk Vandløbsfaunaindeks*) which measures the biological conditions in terms of occurence and
+For **streams**, the most long-lasting biological indicator for water quality in Danish streams is the DVFI index *(Dansk Vandløbsfaunaindeks)* which measures the occurrence and composition of benthic macroinvertebrates (small bottom-living animals without backbone) which is one of many improved versions of the Trent Biotic Index (TBI) that was developed in 1964 for the River Trent watershed in England ([Danish Environmental Protection Agency, 1998](https://www2.mst.dk/udgiv/Publikationer/1998/87-7810-995-7/pdf/87-7810-995-7.PDF), *Danish*).

+### Demarcation of water bodies

+This project follows the demarcation of water bodies given by the current water body plan (VP2) which is the Danish Government's implementation of phase two of the European Union's [Water Framework Directive](https://ec.europa.eu/environment/water/water-framework/).

+### Assigning monitoring stations to water bodies

+Multiple observations within a year

-## Ecological status by year
+## Ecological status of streams by year

 The current water body plan (VP2) covers 17933 km of streams, of which streams representing 16444 km (91%) have been assessed at least once.
 On average streams representing 4413 km (24%) are assessed each year.